Matt27631/Engineering-Up-Portfolio-Matthew/index.md

 # Bob the robot project
 Bob the robot is able to drive around and also work wth remote control.
-It was made in engineering up and is able to play music
+It was made in engineering up and is able to play music.
+When I get older I plan to work for Nintendo as a game designer so enginerring up helped me a lot.
+During my time here I did a lot of coding to allow my caar to function, like causing my car to play music or to move in any cardinal direcion.
+My plan was to go in here and make a car that simply could move and thought it would be simple.
+Now I learned a whole lot and got through many challenges such as code not outpting or my music not playing.
+But by putting in the work I got the car to move and also play music.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|